 New Year’s Superstitions

 For the past several years I have stayed home on New Year’s Eve.
 There are many reasons why I don’t “ring in the New Year” outside of my apartment.
 It’s too cold, I don’t want to curl my hair, I hate sloppy drunk people, just to name a few.
-I’ll probably fix a nice supper, maybe watch some of the New Year’s Eve celebrations on TV and then possibly watch a movie.
-I’ll probably be in bed before the ball drops.

 You might think I’m crazy, but there are several auspicious acts I perform to invite Lady Luck into my world and ward off evil in the New Year.
 Here are some New Year’s superstitions: